The following is a chapter from an upcoming memoir on moving to and living in Germany. Read more here.

 “Why do you call it a ‘Theater of War’ in English?
 Is it supposed to be entertainment?”

 “Why is ‘human resources’ a job?
 I’m not a fucking resource, I’m a human being!”

-He chastised addiction to mobile devices, money and waved to the sky to offer a greeting to the NSA.
-This conversation proved more memorable than some of the history, which at times has the tendency to go in one ear and out the other.
-(Perhaps that’s why we seem continuously doomed to repeat it.
-So it goes.)
+Clouds of air burst out of his mouth with every agitated annunciation in the thick of the Dresden cold.
+He chastised addiction to mobile devices, money, and he waved to the sky to offer a greeting to the NSA.
+This conversation proved more memorable than some of the

 “They say wherever you walk in Dresden, you’re walking over the bones of those who were incinerated in the bombing,” punctuated Danilo.